joshuanallen/Air_Quality_Prediction/README.md

 #### Cynthia Marin = Circle (Database)
 1. Found raw dataset
 2. Select variables to use for our regression analysis
-3. Create ERD
+3. Create ERD in Quick Database Diagrams
-5. Create database on SQL
+5. Create database on pgAdmin4
 6. Populated tables importing our dataset on pgAdmin4